Jupinder14/cypress-cucumber-automation/README.md

 If you are running the tests locally, you can access the report in cypress/reports folder.

 To access the reports for tests ran in Guthub actions pipeline, go to the pipeline run and download the  reprort from artifacts.
 The reports are automatically uploaded to artifacts for every test run.
-Github actions store the build artifacts for 90 days after which they will get deleted.
+Github actions store the build artifacts for 90 days after which they will expire.

+Example of the uploaded artifacts can be accessed at https://github.com/Jupinder14/cypress-cucumber-automation/actions/runs/8710683385